PostHog/posthog.com/contents/handbook/engineering/how-we-review.md

 showTitle: true
 ---

 Almost all PRs made to repositories on PostHog will need a review from another engineer.
-We do this because almost every time we review a PR we find a bug, a performance issue, unnecessary code or UX that could have been confusing.
+We do this because, almost every time we review a PR, we find a bug, a performance issue, unnecessary code or UX that could have been confusing.

 ## How to review